 - You must be able to use the application, we suggest conducting a trial with a friend.

 - We will only conduct online mediation if you agree not to audio or video record the session.

 - You must have somewhere private and quiet that you can use for the session/s where you will not be disturbed.
 You will be asked to confirm that your end of the call is completely private and that you are alone in the room.

-That may seem daunting, but it is quite straight forward and you will find that online mediation is an effective mediation facilitation tool when other means cannot be used.
+That may seem daunting, but it is quite straight forward and you will find that online mediation is an effective mediation facilitation tool.